Good Luck, Have Fun, Don't Die

 Plot

-In the present, the group exits the tunnel a few blocks away.
-The man tells the group that a local nine-year-old boy is building an artificial intelligence that will trigger the technological singularity causing the end of humanity.
-The man explains that the rise of artificial superintelligence is inevitable in any timeline, but armed with the knowledge of the exact time and place of its creation, they can prevent the apocalypse by installing safety protocols from the future into the AI just before it gains consciousness.
-The man reveals that the device strapped to his body is not a bomb, but rather a countdown of the time remaining before the AI is created, and that pressing the detonation button will send him back to the future.
+Police surround the diner and Bob, convinced by the man to act as a decoy, is fatally shot, while Susan alerts the group to a hidden tunnel.
+They escape and the man explains that a nine-year-old boy living nearby is building an artificial intelligence that will trigger the catastrophic technological singularity.
+As the rise of AI is inevitable in any timeline, the apocalypse can be prevented by installing safety protocols before the AI gains sentience.
+The man reveals that the device strapped to his body is not a bomb, but a countdown of time remaining before the AI is created, and the detonation button will return him to the future.

 Cast